rowcased/rowcased.github.io/alternate_page.md

 <hr>
 ### 1. Coder

 Being new to coding as I began Codewars, I was baffled by some challenges and some early solutions were inefficient.
 I rapidly learned about algorithm best practices by reading comments and studying other people's solutions.
-Solving the same kata in multiple languages offered many invaluable insights to programming.
+Solving the same kata in multiple languages offered invaluable insights to programming.
 I never thought I would accomplish so much.
 <br>
 * 2kyu ~ rank (began as 8kyu)
 * 137 leaderboard position